The Prisoner: Premise

-Although internal physical movement of residents around the Village is unconstrained, the premises are secured by numerous high-tech monitoring systems and security forces, including a balloon-like automaton called Rover, that recaptures or kills those who attempt escape.
-The man encounters the Village's population, hundreds of people from all walks of life and cultures, all seeming to be peacefully and mostly enjoyably living out their lives.
-They do not use names, but have been assigned numbers which, aside from designations such as Two, Three, and Six, give no clue as to any person's status within the Village, whether as prisoners or warders.
-Potential escapees, therefore, have no idea whom they can and cannot trust.
-The protagonist is assigned Number Six, but he repeatedly refuses the pretence of his new identity.
+In subsequent episodes, Number Six becomes acquainted with the residents, hundreds of people from all walks of life and cultures, all seeming to be peacefully and mostly enjoyably living out their lives.
+They do not use names, but have been assigned numbers, which, aside from designations such as Two, Three, and Six, give no clue as to their status within the Village.
+Most are captives, but some are guards.
+Prisoners, therefore, have no idea whom they can and cannot trust.
+The protagonist is assigned Number Six but refuses to accept the designation: "I am not a number!
+I am a free man!"

+Although the residents can freely move about the Village, they are constantly under the surveillance of numerous high-tech monitoring systems and cannot leave.
+Security forces, including a balloon-shaped automaton called Rover, recapture or kill those who attempt to escape.

-Number Six is monitored heavily by the constantly changing Number Two, the Village administrator, who acts as an agent for the unseen Number One.
-Several techniques are used by Number Two to try to extract information from Number Six, including hallucinogenic drugs, identity theft, mind control, dream manipulation and forms of social indoctrination and physical coercion.
-All of these are employed not only to find out why Number Six resigned as an agent, but also to elicit other information he gained as a spy.
+Number Six is a particularly important target of the constantly changing Number Two, the Village administrator, who acts as an agent for the unseen Number One.
+Number Two uses techniques such as hallucinogenic drugs, identity theft, mind control, dream manipulation and forms of social indoctrination and physical coercion in an attempt to make Number Six reveal why he resigned from his position.
 The position of Number Two is assigned to a different person in each episode, with two making repeat appearances.
 This is assumed to be part of a larger plan to disorient Number Six, but sometimes the change of personnel seems to be the result of the failure of the previous incumbent, whose fate is unknown.

 Number Six, distrustful of everyone in the Village, refuses to co-operate or provide the answers they seek.
-He struggles, usually alone, with various goals, such as determining for which side of the Iron Curtain the Village functions, if either; remaining defiant to its imposed authority; concocting his own plans for escape; learning all he can about the Village; and subverting its operation.

-His schemes lead to the dismissals of the incumbent Number Two on several occasions (including one, played by Patrick Cargill, who is driven to paranoia and a near nervous breakdown).
-Despite foiling the system, however, Number Six never manages to escape successfully.

-By the end of the series, the administration, becoming desperate for Number Six's knowledge, as well as fearful of his growing influence in the Village, takes drastic measures that threaten the lives of Number Six, Number Two, and, indeed, the entire Village.
+He struggles, usually alone, with various goals, such as determining for which side of the Iron Curtain the Village functions, if either, remaining defiant to its imposed authority, concocting plans for escape, learning all he can about the Village, and subverting its operation.
+His schemes lead to the dismissals of the incumbent Number Two on several occasions.
+Despite foiling the system, however, Number Six never manages to successfully escape.
+By the end of the series, the administration, becoming desperate for Number Six's knowledge, as well as fearful of his growing influence in the Village, takes drastic measures that threaten the lives of Number Six, Number Two, and the entire Village.

-A major theme of the series is individualism, as represented by Number Six, versus collectivism, as represented by Number Two and the others in the Village.
-McGoohan stated that the series aimed to demonstrate a balance between the two points.
+A major theme of the series is the conflict between individualism, as represented by Number Six, and collectivism, as represented by the Village.
+According to McGoohan, the series aimed to demonstrate a balance between the two ideologies.